craue/TwigExtensionsBundle/README.md

 #### Aliases

-Similar to the DecorateEmptyValueExtension you can an alias for each filter:
+Similar to the DecorateEmptyValueExtension you can define an alias for each filter:

 	; app/config/parameters.ini
 	craue_twig_extensions.formatDateTime.dateFilterAlias="date"